9 Incredible Stretches To Improve Your Flexibility [Full Body Routine]

 Don’t do this.

-This “hamstring stretch” sucks because you put the remainder of your body in a compromised position.
+While "stretching your hamstrings" you are putting the remainder of your body in a compromised position.

-You should not purposefully round your back in this manner.
+You should never round your back in this manner.

-Flexibility exercises on the other hand are done for a purpose.
+Flexibility exercises are done for a specific purpose.
 You lack mobility in a key functional movement pattern, and thus, you stretch to improve that position.

 If you need to know the 5 positions you should be able to perform, go back to Part 2 of this series.